 - Bend your knees, engage your ‘barrel’ and use your leg muscles and the whole torso when lifting.
 Check out this video to see what I mean by ‘barrel’.

-- Use a travel pillow to let your neck rest.
+- Use a travel pillow to allow your neck to rest.

 - Use your jacket or alternate the travel pillow for your neck to fill in the gap in your lower back.
 You can always buy those inflatable supports online too.